AleksaC/python-library-base/README.md

 <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>
 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/AleksaC/python-library-base/blob/master/.pre-commit-config.yaml)

+Starting point for developing python libraries.

+## About 📖
+This repository includes:
+ - basic structure of a python library with a console entrypoint
+ - basic tests structure and coverage configuration
+ - configuration for `black`, `isort` and `flake8` which are responsible for code formatting and linting
+ - `pre-commit` config for running various linters and formatters
+ - `tox` configuration for:
+    - running tests with coverage for multiple versions of python interpreter
+    - running `pre-commit`
+    - using `mypy` for type checking
+    - generating docs using `sphinx-apidoc`
+ - azure pipelines configuration for running all the previous stuff in CI along with automated publishing of packages to PyPi (or some other package repository)

+## Getting started ⚙️
+To use this repo as a base for your next python library either click the *Use this template* button on the GitHub page of the repo or simply clone it and reinitialize it as a new repository (`rm -rf .git && git init`).
+To quickly set up development environment run `source init.sh`.
+After that you can install `requirements-dev.txt` for running and testing the library or use `tox` to do that in a separate environment.

 ## Contact 🙋‍♂️
 - [Personal website](https://aleksac.me)
 - <a target="_blank" href="http://twitter.com/aleksa_c_"><img alt='Twitter followers' src="https://img.shields.io/twitter/follow/aleksa_c_.svg?style=social"></a>